 Plainly put, Counter Culture has pretty much everything.
 They seem to know just how generic veggie-friendly meals can be, so expect unique combinations and inventive flavors at this Eastside spot.
 With options like a Philly Seitan Sandwich and a Beet Mushroom Walnut Burger, you’ll leave with a full belly and satisfied senses.

-North Austin is home to this popular vegan food truck with a Texas twist.
+East Austin is home to this popular vegan food truck with a Texas twist.
 Serving mostly Tex-Mex, you’ll find vegan versions of breakfast tacos filled with tofu and veggie chorizo, vegan queso(!), and even loaded nachos.
 It’s all so good, we bet you can trick even your most meat-committed friend into joining you.

 For a healthy lunch on the go, check out Conscious Cravings in the S. 1st Trailer Park.
 Serving up smoothies, salads, and spicy signature wraps, their Indian-inspired take on veggie cuisine is, in a word, everything.
 We especially like the spicy blackened tofu wrap, but you really can’t go wrong with anything you choose here.

 Flower Child brings you healthy, locally sourced, fresh meals in the Domain’s Rock Rose.
 They’re known for delicious salads and grain bowls that are as equally pretty as they are delicious.
 Our favs?
 The Mother Earth and Thai Cashew Quinoa (with added tofu).
 This boho-style cafe is colorful and fun, and you won’t be able to stop yourself from Instagramming the whole experience.